QrnaJnyynpr/iss_tracker/README.md

 ![Image of site in action](screenprint.png)

-This project started as a simple Python script, written to learn how to use APIs by making HTTP requests, and dealing with JSON data to extract what I needed.
-The original file took data from two APIs, sent data to a third, and printed the resulting information to the console window.
+This project started as a simple Python script, written to learn how to use pre-existing APIs by making HTTP requests, and dealing with JSON data to extract what I needed.
+The original file took data from two APIs, sent data to a third, and configured the resulting information to be printed on the console window.

-I had a lot of fun with this project, so I thought it would be ideal for my first attempt to move away from the console window, and learn how to showcase Python with a proper UI.
+I had a lot of fun with this project, so I thought it would be ideal for my first attempt to move away from the console window, and learn how to use Python with a proper UI.
 This lead to me learning Flask so I could present the data with a bit of style in a web browser.

 ## Features:
 - Display current latitude and longitude.